The IRS Has Released New Crypto Tax Guidance

 Clarification that transfers are not taxable events

-Some matters are notably omitted, such as wash-sale trading rules and whether like-kind exchange would have been allowed in past years, areas where common sense and situation by situation analysis still apply.
+Some matters are notably omitted, such as the crypto wash sale rule and whether like-kind exchange would have been allowed in past years.
+These are areas where common sense and situation-by-situation analysis still apply.
+When in doubt, consult a crypto tax professional.

 Hard forks and airdrops are ordinary income at time of receipt